If I can’t travel during a COVID-19 staycation how can I dream?

 What to do!?!
-Well, I may get my taxes done before the absolute deadline.
-Perhaps I’ll also clean out the attic?
+Well, I did get my taxes done before the absolute deadline.
+I was going to clean out the attic?
 But, procrastination has still left me that chore.
 Ugh, and hardly dream-worthy.

 Granted I live in Maine, a state whose slogan once was “Vacationland.”
 Even though I live inland in the mountains rather than on the coast of Maine, I have lots of “safe” options to pursue a COVID-19 staycation.
 I certainly will not be going to run into crowds.
-As long as the snow lasts, I’ll cross-country ski.
-Then I’ll switch over to hiking and discovering new trails or I’ll take refreshing walks on little-traveled back roads.
+The colors are changing.
+So, I can go hiking and discover new trails or take refreshing walks on little-traveled back roads.
 And when it starts snowing (gasp!)
 I get to go cross-country skiing.

 Travel vicariously through movies and books

 But, while that will all be fun, that’s not going to take up all of my time so I’ve decided to travel in my mind during my COVID-19 staycation.